openxla/xla/docs/operation_semantics.md

 tuple, the output is a tuple as well.

-Computing the result of `AllReduce` requires having one input from each replica, so if one replica executes a `AllReduce` node more times than another, then the former replica will wait forever.
+Computing the result of `AllReduce` requires having one input from each replica, so if one replica executes an `AllReduce` node more times than another, then the former replica will wait forever.
 Since the replicas are all running the same program, there are not a lot of ways for that to happen, but it is possible when a while loop's condition depends on data from infeed and the data that is infed